 Updated 1 week ago.

 OtherSuite 5High Street House2 the High StreetLeedsLS19 7PPpostal

 What would you do if your 7 year old son told you that he wanted to be a girl?
 Or your 14 year daughter told you that she feels that she is really a boy?
 Or perhaps you are a young person, and you feel that your body doesn’t match who you are on the inside.
 Don’t panic, you are not alone!
 Our members are parents and young people who have dealt with, or are dealing with, issues like the examples above.
 Mermaids is a support group for gender variant children and teenagers, and their families.
 Our Infoline is open Monday to Saturday 3pm until 7pm only, UK Time, when staffed, answerphone at other times – local rates Registered Charity No. 1073991.

-Categories: Bullying, Families, Hate Crime Reporting, Homophobia, Intersex, LGBT, London, Support groups, Trans, Transphobia, UK, Youth
+Categories: Bullying, Families, Hate Crime Reporting, Homophobia, Intersex, LGBT, London, Non Binary, Support groups, Trans, Transphobia, UK, Youth

 Proud 2 Serve